AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_chatroom_mute.md

 ## Muting all chat room members

 Mutes all chat room members.
-Once this method call succeeds, only the members in the chat room allow list can send messages.
+Once this method call succeeds, only the members on the chat room allow list can send messages.
 For details, see [Manage Chat Room Allow List](./agora_chat_restful_chatroom_mute?platform=RESTful).

 ### HTTP request